 - Peel and discard the papery outer layers of the whole garlic bulb, leaving intact the skins of the individual cloves of garlic.

 - Using a sharp knife, cut ¼” to a ½” from the top of cloves, exposing the individual cloves of garlic.

-- Place garlic bulbs in baking pan or muffin tin: Place the garlic heads in a baking pan, cut side up.
+- Place garlic bulbs in baking pan or muffin tin with the garlic heads cut side up.
 (A muffin pan works great for this, as it keeps the garlic bulbs from rolling around.)

-- Drizzle with olive or avocado oil: Drizzle a couple teaspoons of olive oil over each exposed head, using your fingers to rub the olive oil over all the cut, exposed garlic cloves.
+- Drizzle a couple teaspoons of olive oil or avocado oil over each exposed head, using your fingers to rub the oil over all the cut, exposed garlic cloves.

 - Bake at 400°F for about 30-40 minutes, or until the cloves are lightly browned and feel soft when pressed.

-- Cool and remove roasted garlic cloves from their skins: Allow the garlic to cool enough so you can touch it without burning yourself.
-Use a small small knife cut the skin slightly around each clove.
+- Cool and remove roasted garlic cloves from their skins.
+Allow the garlic to cool enough so you can touch it without burning yourself.
+Using a small knife, cut the skin slightly around each clove.
 Use a cocktail fork or your fingers to pull or squeeze the roasted garlic cloves out of their skins.